omery33111/jamit/README.md

 ## Technologies
 * Django: serves the option to use powerful features to build complex applications quickly.

+* WebSocket: a protocol that enables real-time, full-duplex communication between a server and a client, allowing for instant data transfer and updates.

 * Django REST framework: a powerful and flexible toolkit for building Web APIs.

 * Simple JWT: a JSON Web Token authentication library for Django that simplifies secure user authentication.